KellerJordan/modded-nanogpt/README.md

 ### Q: NanoGPT speedrunning is cool and all, but meh it probably won't scale and is just overfitting to val loss

-A: Ok, well, "at scale" is an infinite category (what if the methods stop working only for >100T models?), so it's impossible for me to conclusively refute the allegation that whatever we're doing here doesn't work at scale.
+A: This is hard to refute, since "at scale" is an infinite category (what if the methods stop working only for >100T models?), making it impossible to prove anything works at arbitrary scale.
 But if you care about 1.5B models, then you might be convinced by this result:

 *Straightforwardly scaling up the speedrun to 1.5B parameters yields a model with GPT-2 (1.5B)-level quality 2.5x more cheaply than [@karpathy's baseline](https://github.com/karpathy/llm.c/discussions/677) ($233 instead of $576):*